 Wiebe made her international debut as a junior at the 2007 Pan American Championships and went on to compete at the 2008 and 2009 World Junior Championships.
 Wiebe travelled to London 2012 as a training partner for Olympian Leah Callahan, soaking in the experience so she would be ready for her own Olympic opportunity in Rio.

-Family: Parents Charles Wiebe and Paula Preston… Older sister Alisa… Getting into the Sport: Began wrestling in Grade 9 after a sign for co-ed practice was posted… Gradually transitioned from other sports interests, including soccer… Outside Interests: Earned Bachelor of Kinesiology from the University of Calgary in 2012… Earned Bachelor of Arts in Sociology at the University of Calgary in 2016… Enjoys reading and getaways to the mountains for skiing and hiking… Ambassador for Fast and Female and Right to Play… Odds and Ends: Favourite motto: “Be yourself.
-It will always be enough”… Best friends with national team member Jasmine Mian since rooming together on their first team trip at age 15… Had her dream of representing Canada sparked when she played a mini soccer game during a Team Canada women’s friendly at Lansdowne Park in Ottawa as a young child and was exhilarated by the chance to compete in front of a large crowd… Inspired by Olympian Christine Nordhagen (who competed in the same weight class) for her attitude on the mat; some people say they look alike… Always travels with a jar of Nutella to eat before competing… Collects fridge magnets from her international travels…
+Getting into the Sport: Began wrestling in Grade 9 after a sign for co-ed practice was posted… Gradually transitioned from other sports interests, including soccer… Outside Interests: Earned Bachelor of Kinesiology from the University of Calgary in 2012… Earned Honours Bachelor of Arts in Sociology at the University of Calgary in 2016… Pursuing Executive MBA through Cornell/Smith School of Business… Enjoys reading and getaways to the mountains for skiing and hiking… Ambassador for Fast and Female, Right to Play, and KidSport… Odds and Ends: Favourite motto: “Take a step into the unknown with the certainty of power within.”… Best friends with former national team member Jasmine Mian since rooming together on their first team trip at age 15… Had her dream of representing Canada sparked when she played a mini soccer game during a Team Canada women’s friendly at Lansdowne Park in Ottawa as a young child and was exhilarated by the chance to compete in front of a large crowd… Inspired by Olympian Christine Nordhagen (who competed in the same weight class) for her attitude on the mat; some people say they look alike… Always travels with a jar of Nutella to eat before competing… Collects fridge magnets from her international travels…

 |Rio 2016||Wrestling||75kg - Women||Gold|